 - Fluent in file management (copying, moving, deleting, downloading and naming/renaming files)

 - Willing and able to do independent web searches to solve coding and programming problems

-- A computer that runs a recent operating system (less than two years old); Windows, Mac and Linux are all acceptable, although a Mac or Linux platform is recommended
+- Access to a computer with a recent operating system (less than two years old); Windows, Mac and Linux are all acceptable, although a Mac or Linux platform is recommended

 Earning the Certificate